Conan O'Brien: The Tonight Show (2009–2010)

 Jay Leno returned to The Tonight Show following NBC's coverage of the 2010 Winter Olympic Games.
-Under the $45 million deal with NBC, Conan was allowed to start working for another network as soon as September 2010.
+Under the $45 million deal with NBC, O'Brien was allowed to start working for another network as soon as September 2010.
 Conan's rumored next networks ranged from Fox to Comedy Central.
-Other networks reportedly interested in O'Brien included TNT, HBO, FX, Showtime, Revision3, and even the NBC Universal–owned USA Network.
+Other networks reportedly interested in O'Brien included TNT, HBO, FX, Showtime, Revision3, and even the NBCUniversal–owned USA Network.